Liberal and progressive Islam in North America: American Islamic Congress

 The American Islamic Congress (AIC) is a 501(c)(3) non-profit organization based in the United States.
 AIC was founded in November 2001 by a group of American Muslims to promote tolerance following the September 11, 2001 attacks.
 AIC is a non-religious, civil rights organization whose stated goal is to build interfaith and inter-ethnic understanding.
 It receives significant funding from the U.S. government.
-Zainab Al-Suwaij co-founded the organitazion to "represent those American Muslims who cherished the freedoms of the U.S. after living under repressive regimes."
+Zainab Al-Suwaij co-founded the organization to "represent those American Muslims who cherished the freedoms of the U.S. after living under repressive regimes."
 Suwaij was a prominent public supporter of the 2003 U.S. war with Iraq.

 American Islamic Forum for Democracy

 American Islamic Forum for Democracy (AIFD) is an American Muslim think tank formed in 2003 by a small group of Muslim professionals in Phoenix, Arizona.
 The group's founder is Zuhdi Jasser who is also the group's president and chief spokesman.
 AIFD advocates for the separation of religion and state and confronts the ideologies of political Islam and openly counters the belief that the Muslim faith is inextricably rooted to the concept of the Islamic state.
 Jasser and a group of American Muslims founded the group with the goal of demonstrating the compatibility of Islam with democracy and American values.
 The AIFD supports separation of religion and state, religious pluralism, equality of the sexes, the unconditional recognition of Israel, and the creation of an independent Palestine "on the current ‘occupied territories.’"
 The organization rejects terrorism and any justification for it.
 Zuhdi Jasser has been the center of various controversies and has been criticized by several muslims and non muslims alike.